HIV can be diagnosed through blood or saliva testing. Available tests include:

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.

 Along with receiving medical treatment, it's essential to take an active role in your own care.
 The following suggestions may help you stay healthy longer:

 - Eat healthy foods.
+Make sure you get enough nourishment.
 Fresh fruits and vegetables, whole grains, and lean protein help keep you strong, give you more energy and support your immune system.

 - Take care with companion animals.
 Some animals may carry parasites that can cause infections in people who are HIV-positive.
 Cat feces can cause toxoplasmosis, reptiles can carry salmonella, and birds can carry cryptococcus or histoplasmosis.
 Wash hands thoroughly after handling pets or emptying the litter box.